Mental Health Courses

 Who is mental health work for?

 Mental health work is for people who want to work in the mental health field.
-It is suitable for people who are interested in working with people with mental illness, as well as those who want to learn more about mental health.
+It is suitable for people who are interested in working with people with mental health conditions, as well as those who want to learn more about mental health.

 Where can mental health workers be employed?

-Mental health workers can be employed in a variety of settings, including community mental health services, hospitals, private practice, and research.
+Mental health workers can be employed in a variety of settings, including community services, residential services, hospitals, private practices, and research.

 Are mental health work qualifications nationally recognised?